Strawwberii/java-projects-school-/README.md

-# java-projects-school-
+# school-projects-school-
-Every program I have written in classes for lab/assignments, etc.
+Every program I have written in my college assignments and lab.

 Languages used:
 1. Java